Literacy in the early years

 “The feeling of entitlement about words is one of the most important platforms we can give children – whether that’s for getting what they need from education of beyond.”(pg.55)

-Are you a fan of us Facebook and Twitter?
-Follow us now for updates on the latest news, competitions, products and more.
+Do you follow us on Facebook and Twitter?
+Check out our pages now for updates on the latest news, competitions, products and more.